mevanoff24/MLChatbot/README.md

 ## Process
-- Finding similaritites based on Stack Overflow questions and answers datasets
+- Finding similaritites based on [Stack Overflow questions and answers datasets](https://archive.org/details/stackexchange)
+- Runs a 'Tag Classifier' to predict the programming language to subset the database
 - Similarity based on Tf-Idf Average Word Vectors with pre-computed word vectors
 - Word vectors trained with [https://github.com/facebookresearch/StarSpace](https://github.com/facebookresearch/StarSpace)\
 - Approximate Nearest Neighbors lookup for quick response (query time 0:00:00.000383)

 ## In Progress
-- Update to answer all programming languages questions with a 'Tag Classifier'
 - Generic ChatBot - Sequence to Sequence with Attention - Tensorflow
 - 'Rogue' agent.
 Generative Language Model agent to produce a legible english response.
 Language model trained on stack overflow answers.
 Using a pre-trained Language model from Wiki Articles
 - Weigh 'similarity' score with levenshtein distance, Tf-Idf similarity and symbolic n-grams with PCA.